Deformation Theory and Partition Lie Algebras: Deformations over a field

-\begin{proposition} These notions are compatible with the forgetful functor to $\EE_\infty$-$k$-algebras: \begin{enumerate} \item A graded (augmented) simplicial commutative $k$-algebra $A \in \mathcal{D}^{\gr}$ is almost finitely presented if and only if the underlying graded $\einf$-$k$-algebra (in $\mathcal{C}^{\gr}$) is almost finitely presented. \item A filtered (augmented) simplicial commutative $k$-algebra $A \in \mathcal{D}^{\fil}$ is complete almost finitely presented if and only if the underlying filtered $\einf$-$k$-algebra (in $\mathcal{D}^{\fil}$) is complete almost finitely presented. \end{enumerate} \end{proposition} \begin{proof} Both assertions follow straightforwardly from \cite[Remark 25.3.3.7]{lurie2016spectral}.
+\begin{definition} We say that $A \in \SCR_k^{\aug} = \mathcal{D}$ is \emph{Noetherian} (respectively \emph{complete local Noetherian}) if the underlying $\einf$-algebra of $A$ is Noetherian (respectively complete local Noetherian).
+We write $\SCR^{\cN}_k$ for the full subcategory spanned by all complete local Noetherian \INN{190@$\SCR^{\cN}$} $A \in \SCR_k^{\aug}$. \end{definition} The axiomatic Definitions \ref{def:grafp} and \ref{def:filafp} give notions of almost finite presentation and complete almost finite presentation for graded and filtered simplicial commutative $k$-algebras, respectively. \INN{030@$\mathcal{C}^{\gr}_{\afp}$} \INN{030@$\mathcal{C}^{\fil}_{\afp}$} \begin{proposition} These notions are compatible with the forgetful functor to $\EE_\infty$-$k$-algebras: \begin{enumerate} \item A graded (augmented) simplicial commutative $k$-algebra $A \in \mathcal{D}^{\gr}$ is almost finitely presented if and only if the underlying graded $\einf$-$k$-algebra (in $\mathcal{C}^{\gr}$) is almost finitely presented. \item A filtered (augmented) simplicial commutative $k$-algebra $A \in \mathcal{D}^{\fil}$ is complete almost finitely presented if and only if the underlying filtered $\einf$-$k$-algebra (in $\mathcal{C}^{\fil}$) is complete almost finitely presented. \end{enumerate} \end{proposition} \begin{proof} Both assertions follow straightforwardly from \cite[Remark 25.3.3.7]{lurie2016spectral}.
 More explicitly, this remark shows that there is an associative ring spectrum $k^+$ with an augmentation $k^+ \to k$ such that $\cot(A) $ is a $k^+$-module and $\cot_{\Delta}(A) \simeq \cot(A) \otimes_{k^+} k$.
 Moreover, $k^+$ is connective with $\pi_0(k^+) =k$, and its homotopy groups are finite-dimensional in each degree.
 This readily implies that $\cot(A)$ has finite-dimensional homotopy groups in each degree if and only if $\cot_{\Delta}(A)$ does, hence proving $(1)$.
 Assertion $(2)$ follows from $(1)$ as completeness is detected on underlying $k$-module spectra. \end{proof}

 \begin{proposition} If $R \in \mathcal{D}^{\fil}$ is complete almost finitely presented, then $\cot_{\Delta}(R)\in \filcoh_{k, \geq 0}$. \end{proposition}

 \begin{proof} This follows by combining \cite[Remark 25.3.3.7]{lurie2016spectral} with \Cref{cotoffilafpiscomplete}.
 Namely, we already know that $\cot(R) \in \filcoh_{k, \geq 0}$, and the identification $\cot_{\Delta}(R) \simeq \cot(R) \otimes_{k^+} k$ (which works in the filtered category too) together with \Cref{geomrealcomplete} allow us to conclude the claim. \end{proof}